Zero-day0001/ATVController/README.md

 These scripts will continue to run in the background until there done, you may refresh the page after to see the updates.

 Load the page. (http://localhost:3000) (Change port in ATVController.js).

 On first page load it will create the table in the DB you selected.

-The db table and on page device table will be blank.
+If no account it made yet, it will force you to create one.

+Login to the controller.

-The first option to the run and build the database with your device info is "Build Info".
+On first sign in it will start to build the db with the info from devices based on your IP file

-"Build Info"
-This will take your 'ips' list and do the following.
-Get the Name, Proxy (if any) and store this infomation the the db along with the local ip from the 'config and ip files set'.
+You can refresh the page after its loaded to the empty table.
+You can view the build logs via the menu Log viewer.

 "Get all temps".
 Gets all temps from ALL devices and will build this info to display in the table.